emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson3.md

 # Chapter 3 Lesson 3 - Bringing Cadence to our DApp & Deploying our Contract

 Today's lesson will be very short (WOOOHOOOO!
-We don't have to read Jacob's annoying course for too long!).
+We don't have to read Jacob's annoying lesson for too long!).
 We are going to bring our Cadence code into our DApp.

 ## Installing the Cadence VSCode Extension

+Xcode is specefic to development for Apple systems, paticulary Swift.
+Unfortunately it doesn't support working with Cadence, Open your project folder in VSCode for these next steps.

 Now that we're no longer on the playground, we want to be able to have errors show up in our VSCode when we're coding Cadence.
 There's an extension to do that!